nolanmccleary/adversarially_testing_perceptual_hashing/README.md

 “We provide the first empirical evidence of gradient complementarity among classic perceptual hashes, showing that some pairs (PHash ↔ DHash) share highly aligned adversarial gradients while others (AHash, PDQ) are effectively orthogonal.
 This complementarity can be exploited to build far more robust multi-hash pipelines.”

+Really, what's most likely going on is that the cheapest PDQ evasion directions live mostly in the aHash null-space (higher frequency perturbation noise), whereas the cheapest aHash evasion directions, which are predominantly DC-valued, are much less likely to live inside the PDQ null-space, because DC noise absolutely destroys PDQ (albeit with a rather large distortion budget).
+This is most likely why PDQ attacks barely affect aHash but not the other way around.
+Regardless, it can still be exploited.

+I'm pretty confident that Meta would have figured this out internally, but they haven't publicly released anything yet as far as I know.

 ## Third-Party Components